 U.S. federal law gives priority first to civilian law enforcement agencies, then to prior handlers, and finally to the general public.
 But if age, fitness or medical issues keep the dog from being considered for law enforcement duties, then a former handler is most often selected.
 In fact, most retired military working dogs — more than 90 percent — are adopted by their current or former handlers.

 While the various government agencies have different guidelines for adopting retired or reassigned dogs, you can expect a thorough application and interview process.
 These adoption programs take as much care in adopting out dogs as they do in selecting, training and placing their dogs in military service.

 You can also expect a long wait to adopt a military working dog.
 Only a small number of dogs are available for civilian adoption, and there’s a long list of interested prospective owners.
 Because of this, you could wait for 12 to 18 months before your application to adopt a retired working dog is pulled.
-The Transportation Security Administration (TSA) — another agency with retired or reassigned working dogs — has such an extensive waiting list of potential adopters currently that it’s not accepting applications at this time.

 NOT YOUR REGULAR FAMILY DOG

 Before starting the adoption process, prospective owners of military working dogs need to recognize that these dogs are not like most family dogs.
 Whether they have served at an overseas base or at an airport in the United States, military working dogs were selected for their intelligence, drive and focus.
 Structure and obedience are important for these dogs.

 You might envision a military working dog as a German shepherd, but that isn’t the only breed found in these programs.
 Other breeds include Dutch shepherd, Labrador retriever, Belgian Malinois and German shorthaired pointer.